 Mr. Heras-Casado records for Harmonia Mundi and Deutsche Grammophon’s Archiv Produktion.
 He has received numerous prizes for his recordings, including three ECHO Klassik awards, the German Record Critics’ Award, two Diapason d'Or awards, and a Latin Grammy.
 Recent releases on Harmonia Mundi include Schumann concertos with violinist Isabelle Faust and pianist Alexander Melnikov, Schubert’s Symphonies Nos.
 3 and 4 with Freiburg Baroque Orchestra, and Mendelssohn’s Symphony No. 2 with the Bavarian Radio Orchestra.
 For Archiv, he has recorded a disc of works by members of the Praetorius family, and an album celebrating the legendary castrato singer Farinelli.
 He also appears on a Sony release of Verdi’s baritone arias with Plácido Domingo and a Deutsche Grammophon DVD of Donizetti’s L’elisir d’amore from Festspielhaus Baden-Baden.

-Mr. Heras-Casado is a laureate of the 2007 Lucerne Festival Conductors’ Forum and in summer 2013, he returned for the third time to co-direct the Festival's Academy.
-He is the holder of the Medalla de Honor of the Rodriguez Acosta Foundation, and in February 2012 was awarded with the Golden Medal of Merit by the Council of Granada, his hometown, of which he is also an Honorary Ambassador.
+Pablo Heras-Casado holds the Medalla de Honor of the Rodriguez Acosta Foundation.
+In February 2012 he was awarded the Golden Medal of Merit by the Council of Granada, his hometown, of which he is also an Honorary Ambassador.
 In June 2014 he joined Spanish charity Ayuda en Acción, supporting the eradication of poverty and injustice in the world.